Why is my underlayment cracked

 Inspect the Underlayment

-Carefully inspect your roof's underlayment for any cracks, splits, or signs of deterioration.
+Carefully inspect your roof's underlayment for any visible cracks, curling, or other signs of damage.

 2. 2